Graham County, North Carolina Demographics 2026

 Economy, Income & Housing

 The median household income in Graham County is $49,038.
 This is 30% lower than the state median of $69,904.
-Compared to the national median of $78,538, household income here is 38% lower.
+It is also 38% lower than the national median of $78,538.
 The poverty rate stands at 8.7%.
 This is 34% lower than the state poverty rate of 13.2%.
 The unemployment rate is 6.5%.
 This is 34% higher than the state rate of 4.8%.
 The median home value is $155,800.
 Housing costs are 40% lower than the state median of $259,400.
 The home-value-to-income ratio is 3.2x.
 80.8% of occupied housing units are owner-occupied.
 This homeownership rate is 22% higher than the state average of 66.4%.

 Race & Ethnicity